darshanpatel4/voicepal/README.md

 1. **Input**: Users send text-based voice commands via HTTP POST requests.
 2. **Processing**: Based on keywords like "name," "Wikipedia," "time," "location," or "YouTube," the assistant interprets the query and executes the appropriate function.
-3. **Response**: Firday returns a JSON response containing the answer, search results, or a link.
+3. **Response**: VoicePal returns a JSON response containing the answer, search results, or a link.

 ## Project Goals

 This project demonstrates how Django can serve as a smart assistant by integrating real-time data and external APIs.
-Firday provides a foundation for building conversational AI applications with voice-command functionality.
+VoicePal provides a foundation for building conversational AI applications with voice-command functionality.

 ## Installation